 Looking for a beach vacation?
 Let us help you find the right spot.More

 The red-porticoed entryway to Liberdade (which means "Freedom") is south of Praça da Sé, behind the cathedral.
 The neighborhood is home to many first-, second-, and third-generation Nippo-Brazilians, as well as to more recent Chinese and Korean immigrants.
 Clustered around Avenida Liberdade are shops with everything from imported bubble gum to miniature robots and Kabuki face paint.

-best time to visit Liberdade is on Sunday during the street fair at Praça Liberdade, where Asian food, crafts, and souvenirs are sold.
+visit Liberdade is on Sunday during the street fair at Praça Liberdade, where Asian food, crafts, and souvenirs are sold.
 The fair will very likely be crowded, so keep your wits about you and do not wander around at night.

 Money once poured into and out of the coffee barons' mansions that lined Avenida Paulista, making it, in a sense, the financial hub.
 And so...

 The downtown district is one of the few places in São Paulo where a significant amount of pre-20th-century history remains visible.
 You can...